 - If restraint or isolation is used, staff have new duties to record information.
 This includes very important details such as – the reason for the restraint or isolation; where it happened; the name and job titles of staff involved; if anything was done to try and avoid using restraint or isolation; what happened as a result of the restraint or isolation; whether the patient was seriously injured; and whether the patient’s parents (or other important persons) were notified.
 We are especially keen for parents and carers to be told when a child or young person is restrained or put in isolation, so they can check you are OK.
 All of the unit’s records about restraint and isolation must be sent to the government – though not personal information about patients.

 - Each year the Secretary of State for Health must publish a report of all the information recorded by mental health units throughout the year on the use of restraint and isolation in mental health units.

-- If police officers are asked by staff to come to your unit, the new law says that they should wear small cameras on their uniform, so there is a recording of how the patient is treated.
+- If police officers (from England or Wales) are asked by staff to come to your unit, the new law says that they should wear small cameras on their uniform, so there is a recording of how the patient is treated.
 The camera must record sound as well as a video.

 If you are detained in a mental health unit, you have the right to help from an independent mental health advocate.
 Your unit may also have visiting advocates – these are people separate from the hospital or ward who can help you to be heard and protect your rights.